 Sometimes pets and children run amok and spread the smell to furniture.
 If the piece isn’t too big to move outside, move it as soon as possible to let it begin airing out.
 However, larger pieces will need cleaning indoors.

-Remove any covers, cushion cases, and anything else removable that can be thrown into a washing machine and wash them.
-For the rest commercial shampooers can be rented at home and garden stores and they work the best at removing odors.
+Remove any covers, cushion cases, or anything else removable that can be thrown into a washing machine and wash them.
+For the rest, commercial shampooers can be rented at home and garden stores, and they work the best at removing odors.
 Fabric fresheners, preferably ones that eliminate odor instead of masking it, can also be helpful.